Henry Lee II: Family and marriage

-Lee was the third son of Capt.
+Henry Lee was the third son of Capt.
 Henry Lee I (1691–1747) of "Lee Hall", Westmoreland County, and his wife, Mary Bland (1704–1764).
 Bland was the daughter of Hon.
-Richard Bland (1665–1720) and his second wife, Elizabeth Randolph (1685–1719).
-Randolph was the daughter of William Randolph.
+Richard Bland (1665–1720) and his second wife, Elizabeth Randolph (1685–1719) (the daughter of William Randolph).
+Thus, all were descended from the First Families of Virginia.

-Lee married Lucy Grymes (1734–1792), the daughter of Hon.
+Lee married on December 1, 1753 local beauty and heiress Lucy Grymes (April 26, 1734–1792), called Lowland Beauty, daughter of Hon.
 Charles Grymes (1693–1743) (twice related to President George Washington) and Frances Jennings (great-aunt of Edmund Randolph).
 Her father Charles Grymes lived at his "Morattico" plantation, in Richmond County, Virginia.
-Among Grymes's public offices were was sheriff of Richmond County, and a member of the Governor's Council from 1724-1725.

-"Leesylvania" was located between Neabsco Creek and Powell Creek in what became Prince William County, Virginia in his lifetime.
-Known for its magnificent view up the Potomac River, it contains his and his wife's graves, but the plantation home burned in 1790.
-It may now be known as the ancestral home of his grandson Robert E. Lee.
-Henry Fairfax bought the property in 1825, and his family lived there in a home which may have pre-dated the Lee residence.
-The Fairfax home burned in 1910 and the ruins of the walls and a chimney are all that remain.
+His mother in law Frances Jenings was also of distinguished lineage, daughter of Edmund Jenings and wife Frances Corbin.
+Charles Grymes held local public offices including as sheriff of Richmond County, and held the highest office obtainable to a Virginia planter, as a member of the Governor's Council (1724-1725).
+Lucy survived a poisoning attempt by two local slaves in 1767 (one living at Leesylvania and the other working at the Neabsco foundry owned by Col. John Tayloe, father-in-law to his cousin Francis Lee).
+Henry reportedly wrote to his cousin Squire Lee complaining about the attempts of the irnworks' foreman to get the ringleader pardoned.